TheHarshKadam/QuickSign/README.md

 # QuickSign
-Web app used to draw and generate quick signature
+Web app used to draw and generate quick signature.